-- For centre practice, mark the floor to allow at least a 2-metersquare per person (including teacher, accompanists and others who may be required to be in a room).
-You may like to use tape to assist with this, or consider rubber floor circles.
+- For center practice, mark the floor to allow at least a 2-meter square per person (including teacher, accompanists, and others who may be required to be in a room).
+You may like to use tape to assist with this or consider rubber floor circles.

 - If you are alternating groups you must also have safe areas marked for dancers to wait at the side of the room.